FadiKrdiyeh/fk6-react-datepicker/README.md

 Whether you’re building a simple form date field or a complex internationalized app, this library gives you full control over how dates are displayed, selected, highlighted, and styled.

+Check out the [Documentation](https://fadikrdiyeh.github.io/fk6-react-datepicker-demo/) or try it in the [Live Demo](https://fadikrdiyeh.github.io/fk6-react-datepicker-demo/examples)

 ---

 ## ✨ Features